Skip to content

 Before looking at strategies to increase profitability, we first need to consider the challenges of calculating CPA profitability and how that impacts the most effective strategies.

-What are the challenges to calculating CPA firm profitability?
+What are the challenges when calculating CPA firm profitability?

 Given the fact that CPAs are masters of financial data, you would think that calculating profitability would be a simple affair.
 In fact, it is anything but.